browserengineering/book/book/chrome.md

 [^overlap]: In a real browser, sibling elements can also overlap each other---for example, a dialog that overlaps some text.
-Web pages control which element is on top using the `z-index` property.
+Web pages can also control which element is on top using the `z-index` property.
 So real browsers have to compute [stacking contexts][stack-ctx] to resolve what you actually clicked on.